 - User falls for a fake email from “Microsoft” and logs into a fake Office 365 account, thereby giving the attacker access to their email account.

-- They send the victim a threatening email saying that he have to pay right away or all services will be stopped immediately.
-His calendar entries shows that he is on vacation so they send him the urgent email while he is on the beach.
+- They send the victim a threatening email saying that he has to pay right away or all services will be stopped immediately.
+His calendar entries show that he is on vacation so they send him the urgent email while he is on the beach.